bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

     | LoggedIn UserData
 ```

-In this example, a user is either not logged in, in which case we don't have any data about the user, or the user is logged in, and we have some user data.
+In this example, a user is either not logged in, in which case we don't have any data about the user, or the user _is_ logged in, and we have some user data.
 We call the two "variants" of the custom type (`NotLoggedIn` and `LoggedIn`) the custom type's _constructors_.
-Since the are in fact functions that return a value of type `UserState`.
+Since they are, in fact, functions that return a value of type `UserState`.

-## Single-constructor custom types
+## Single-constructor Custom Types

-Even though custom types in Elm usually have at least two constructors, you _can_ actually create custom types in Elm with only one constructor.
-This might seem pointless the first time you hear about it, but it can actually quite useful in certain situations.
+Even though custom types in Elm usually have at least two constructors, you can actually create custom types in Elm with only one constructor.
+This might seem pointless the first time you hear about it, but it can actually be quite useful in certain situations.
+We will examine one use for these single-constructor custom types in this post, while we will look at another, probably more widely used use for them in a post later in December.

-Consider, for instance, that you have function for calculating [BMI](https://en.wikipedia.org/wiki/Body_mass_index) in your app.
+In our use case, we will consider the situation where we have a function for calculating [body mass index (BMI)](https://en.wikipedia.org/wiki/Body_mass_index) in our app.
 A person's BMI depends on their weight and height, and can be written like this in Elm (using kilos for weight and meters for height):

 ```elm
 bodyMassIndex : Float -> Float -> Float